-USDA Launches New Dairy Insurance ProgramAdded by Hawley Troxell in Articles & Publications, Business Law on September 2, 2014
+USDA Launches New Dairy Insurance ProgramAdded by Hawley Troxell in Articles & Blogs, Business Law on September 2, 2014

 Dairy farmers who have struggled over the past few years due to low milk prices and high feed costs can begin signing up today for a new dairy insurance program which replaces the old subsidy program (the Milk Income Loss Contract program) that failed to factor in the price of feed.
 The previous program paid dairy farmers when the price sank below a certain level, but did not account for feed costs applicable to the dairy operation.